conan/conan.github.io/_posts/2015-10-05-clojure-on-windows.md

 Put this in it:

-    Host github.com
-    HostName github.com
-    User git
-    PreferredAuthentications publickey
-    IdentityFile ~/.ssh/id_rsa
     AddKeysToAgent yes

-That last line ensures that you'll only be prompted for your passphrase once per session.
-Alternatively, if you'd like to be prompted when you start a new terminal, add `ssh-add` to your `.bash_profile` (or `ssh-add /path/to/key` if you use a different key).
+This ensures that you'll only be prompted for your passphrase once per session.
+Alternatively, if you'd like to be prompted when you start a new terminal, add `ssh-add` to your `.bash_profile` after the `eval $(ssh-agent)`.

 ### Aliases